PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - Run surveys to get qualitative insights

 ### Open source license
-Countly is available under a AGPLv3 licence.
+Countly is available under a AGPLv3 license.
 A limited version of the product is available for free, while an Enterprise license is available for a cost.
 Check [the Countly Team repo](https://github.com/Countly) for more information.

 ## 4. [OpenReplay](https://github.com/openreplay/openreplay)